 Do you intend to replace this controller's cache battery?
-Y/N [N] $\mathbf{Y}$ FRUTIL will print out a procedure, but will not give you a prompt.
+Y/N [N] ${\bf Y}$ FRUTIL prints out a procedure, but does not give you a prompt.
 Ignore the procedure and press Enter.

-- 12. Set up any additional optional controller settings, such as changing the CLI prompt.
+- 3. Set up any additional optional controller settings, such as changing the CLI prompt.
 See the SET THIS CONTROLLER/OTHER CONTROLLER command in the StorageWorks HSG80 Array Controller ACS Version 8.7 CLI Reference Guide for the format of optional settings.
-Perform this step on both controllers. - 13.
-Verify that all commands have taken effect by entering the following command: SHOW THIS
+Perform this step on both controllers. - 4.
+Verify that all commands have taken effect by entering the following command: